vectordotdev/vector/docs/usage/configuration/sinks/aws_s3.md

 `optional` `default: 10490000` `type: int` `unit: bytes`

 The maximum size of a batch before it is flushed.
+See [Buffers & Batches](#buffers-batches) for more info.

 ### batch_timeout

 `optional` `default: 300` `type: int` `unit: seconds`

 The maximum age of a batch before it is flushed.
+See [Buffers & Batches](#buffers-batches) for more info.

 ### bucket